jaimerz/icb-berlin-qr-checkin/README.md

 ## Special Thanks

-Built with love for camp communities ❤️ Special thanks to all leaders, admins, and testers who contributed to shaping this project.
+Built with love for school and church communities ❤️ Special thanks to all leaders, admins, and testers who contributed to shaping this project.